 This simplified overview is perceived by many today as the consequence of illegal, illegitimate and knee-jerk war, for which we have paid and continue to pay a heavy price.
 Those on the left, see it as wars based on lies aimed at political expediency.
 Analysts state the obvious, that not enough planning or post-conflict scenario mapping was done.
 The sentiment amongst many Muslims globally, including those in the west, has been that these were wars waged against Muslims (given the number of civilian deaths) through the occupation of ‘Muslim lands’.

-Ironically this was the premise and raison d’etre of Al-Qaeda and 9/11.
+Ironically this was the premise and Hazel 3 raison d’etre of Al-Qaeda and 9/11.
 It was not an attempt to invade or dominate the US, but to compel it, as they saw, to lessen US influence and presence in the Muslim world.
-So what started as retaliation and self-defence for the mass slaughter of civilians on 9/11 gradually turned into a perceived attack on a global religious community, thus perpetuating the myth that Al Qaeda based their movement on a war on Islam.
+So what started as retaliation and self-defence for the mass slaughter of civilians on 9/11 gradually turned into a perceived attack on a global religious community, thus perpetuating the myth that Al Qaeda based their movement on where can i buy Adobe Audition 3 a war on Islam.
 This perception fuelled the growth in size and appeal of militant extremist groups in the Middle East, not just Al Qaeda but also those such as ISI.
 Since then we have witnessed scores of terrorist attacks in western and eastern population centres (London, Madrid and Bali to name a few) – tentative evidence that terrorism and its appeal were on the rise.

 However, beyond the focus on ISIL as the legacy of Afghanistan and Iraq, there was an ostensible yet little spoken of upshot.
 It has set a negative precedent for conventional military campaigns, in particular the willingness to commit ground troops.
 While a reactionary and emotive military response got us into the mess that is now Iraq, Syria and Afghanistan, it is military inaction that has allowed the problem to persist and worsen.
 What brings this to light more than any other factor is the most recent terror attack by ISIL on Belgium, hot on the heels of the Paris attacks.